Vue Storefront is now Alokai! Learn More

 Local development with a custom SAPCC instance

-By default, the Alokai SAPCC storefront is pre-configured to use Alokai's demo SAP Commerce Cloud instance, including a shared Cloudinary account for image optimization.
-When you want to connect to your own SAPCC instance — especially a local hybris installation — you'll need to adjust a few settings to avoid certificate errors and image loading failures.
+By default, the Alokai SAPCC storefront is pre-configured to use Alokai's demo SAP Commerce Cloud instance, including the Alokai Image Optimizer pointed at the demo media host.
+When you want to connect to your own SAPCC instance - especially a local hybris installation - you'll need to adjust a few settings to avoid certificate errors and image loading failures.

 This guide covers two common scenarios:

-When NEXT_PUBLIC_IMAGE_LOADER_FETCH_URL is not set, the storefront falls back to the default image loader, which serves images directly from the remote host without any transformation.
+When NEXT_PUBLIC_COMMERCE_MEDIA_HOST is left empty, the loader passes image URLs through untouched, serving images directly from the remote host without any transformation.

 Connecting to a local hybris instance